darktrojan/idldocs/nsIMsgVCardService.rst

 ^^^^^^^^^^^^

 * ``nsIAbCard``
+  - A card containing the translated vCard data.

 abCardToEscapedVCard
 --------------------

 Translates a nsIAbCard into an URL-encoded vCard.

-@param abCard - A card to be translated.
-@return - The string containing the vCard data.

 Parameters
 ^^^^^^^^^^